Military medics deploy in California, Texas as virus surges

 In California, military doctors, nurses and other health care specialists were being deployed to eight hospitals facing staffing shortages amid a record-breaking case numbers.
 In Houston, an 86-person Army medical team worked to take over a wing of United Memorial Medical Center.

 Texas reported 10,000 new cases for the third straight day Thursday and 129 additional deaths.
-California, meanwhile, reported its largest two-day total of confirmed cases, nearly 20,000, along with 258 deaths over 48 hours.
-There are more than 8,000 people in hospitals who have either tested positive for the coronavirus or are suspected to have it.
+California reported its largest two-day total of confirmed cases, nearly 20,000, along with 258 deaths over 48 hours.

-There were signs elsewhere in country’s Sunbelt that the virus was stretching states’ capacity to respond.
+There were signs across the Sunbelt that the virus was stretching authorities’ capacity to respond.
 The medical examiner’s office in metro Phoenix has gotten portable storage coolers and ordered more to handle an influx of bodies — reminiscent of New York City at the height of the pandemic there earlier this year.

 In Florida’s Miami-Dade County, the county commission unanimously approved an emergency order giving all code and fire inspectors authority to issue tickets of up to $100 for individuals and $500 for businesses not complying with guidelines to wear masks and practice social distancing.
 Police officers already had this enforcement power.